What Are You Giving Your Attention To?

 “The truth is that our finest moments are most likely to occur when we are feeling deeply uncomfortable, unhappy, or unfulfilled.
 For it is only in such moments, propelled by our discomfort, that we are likely to step out of our ruts and start searching for different ways or truer answers.”—M. Scott Peck

 Are you with me so far?
 Are you beginning to see what you give your attention to creates your reality because of the energy devoted to it?
-It’s not all bad news because we can change our thought environment and attract new circumstances by changing the way we think and feel.
+It’s not all bad news because we can change our thoughts and attract new circumstances by changing the way we think and feel.
 I liken it to travelling on a highway and seeing an exit sign up ahead.
 You take the exit off the freeway and soon enough you are on a new road with a change in scenery.
-All it took was a thought for you to exit the freeway resulting in a change in the physical landscape.
+All it took was a thought to exit the freeway, resulting in a change in the physical landscape.
 Admittedly, life doesn’t move as quick as this example.
-Whilst thoughts become things, there is often a lag time between our thoughts and our reality.
-It has been suggested, it takes approximately 30 days of focused visualisations to evoke a change in our reality.
-In this time, the universe will respond to our thoughts by showing us signs our thoughts are manifesting into existence.
+Whilst thoughts become things, there is often a lag time between our thoughts and reality.
+Experts say it takes approximately 30 days of focused visualisations to evoke a change in our reality.
+In this time, the universe will respond to our thoughts by showing us signs they are manifesting into existence.

-It’s a good thing thoughts take time to manifest into form because we can change what we think about.
-We may want to add or remove aspects of our imagined future whilst it is still a thought.
+It’s a good thing our thoughts take time to manifest into form because we can change what we think about.
+We may want to add or remove aspects of our imagined future before it shows up.
 For example, you might want to be in an intimate relationship and imagine the details as best you can.
-However, the person who shows up is not what you expect.
-Now, you are stuck in a relationship that doesn’t serve you and blame yourself for attracting the wrong partner.
-Everything you experience is what you asked for, though it may not look that way because the picture is still taking shape.
-It requires mentally stepping back (detachment) and trusting in a greater intelligence that knows exactly what it’s doing.
+However, the person who shows up might not be what you expect.
+Now, you find yourself in a relationship that doesn’t serve you and you blame yourself for attracting the wrong partner.
+Everything you experience is based on your thoughts, yes even self-talk; those conversations you have with yourself.
+It requires stepping back (detachment) and trusting in a greater intelligence that knows exactly what it’s doing.
 This intelligence has been doing its job for thirteen billion years and has a good handle on the process.
 The universe is not hurried by our timeline, since it has its own schedule.
 This is what metaphysical teachers mean when they say trusting in divine timing.
-It requires detachment and letting go of how and when things will show up in our life.
+It requires letting go of how and when things will show up in our life.

-Knowing this, let’s return to my opening question where I asked you to consider the contrast of your negative situation and how you would like it to play out.
+Knowing this, let’s return to the opening question where I asked you to consider the contrast of your negative situation and how you would like it to play out.
 The point of the exercise is to use contrasting states to get a sense of what we want to experience.
 So, over the coming weeks, use this visualisation to focus on what you want to bring to life.
-As you focus on the negative situation, switch to a positive outcome and allow your mind to linger longer in this positive state.
+As you focus on the negative situation, switch to a positive outcome and allow your mind to linger in this positive state.
 It needn’t be anything more than a minute or two.
-Summon up the emotions while thinking about this positive scenario and notice where you experience the emotions in your body.
+Summon the emotions and notice where you experience the feelings in your body.
 It is only when we examine our thoughts, we realise our experiences are preparing us for what we asked for.